niplav/site/daygame_cost_benefit.md

 ### Cost

-Daygame has several different obvious costs: opportunity costs<!--TODO: wiki link--> from the time spent approaching and dating women who then flake (one could be doing better things in the same time, like pursuing other hobbies, learning a language or musical instrument) and simply the cost of paying for dates.
+Daygame has several different obvious costs: [opportunity costs](https://en.wikipedia.org/wiki/Opportunity_cost) from the time spent approaching and dating women who then flake (one could be doing better things in the same time, like pursuing other hobbies, learning a language or musical instrument) and simply the cost of paying for dates.

 #### Approaching Opportunity Cost